 To create a chart in Excel 2007 and later, create a data set like the one shown in cells A1 through E3.
-Next click on cell A1, choose Insert, Column, and then the first 2-D option, as shown in Figure 1.
+Next click on cell A1, choose Insert, Column, and then the first 2-D option.

 The next step is to add a title to the chart.
-To do so, click once on the chart to select it, and then choose Layout, Chart Title, and then Above Chart, as shown in Figure 2.
+To do so, click once on the chart to select it, and then choose Layout, Chart Title, and then Above Chart.
 To manually change the title, you can click on the title field within the chart and edit the text as desired.
 However, we can use a formula to make the title dynamic instead.

 To automate your chart title, use two worksheet functions together:

 Use COUNTA to determine the number of non-blank cells in row 1.
-This assumes you won't have any data to the right of your source data, shown in Figure 1.
+This assumes you won't have any data to the right of your source data.
 If you've entered four months of data, then COUNTA will return the number 5, because there will be five non-blank cells in the row.
 You'll then use the INDEX function to return the word "April."
 To do so, you'll tell the INDEX function to look across row 1 of your worksheet, and return data from the nth cell, as provided by COUNTA.
 The formula will take this form:

 You may wish to add additional narrative, such as the word "Sales."
 To do so, you can use a technique known as concatenation.
 Although Excel has a CONCATENATE worksheet function, I use this approach instead: